 In our minds we want to know the why.
 If we know “why” something happened or didn’t happen, it makes it a lot more palatable.
-Why did one person get help in the nick of time and I didn’t?
-Why did Joni Erikson Tada never get healed but yet Art Sanborn did?
-Why did my loved one die while another was healed?
+Why does one person get help in the nick of time and I didn’t?
+Why did Joni Erikson Tada never get healed of quadriplegia but yet Art Sanborn did?
+Why did my loved one die while another person was miraculously healed?

-It feels like God is either up there not listening or doesn’t care.
+It feels like God is either not up there, not listening or doesn’t care.
 Feels like, anyway.
-And you know what, even if feelings are not always true to the situation, they are still real.
+And even if feelings are not always true to the situation, they are still felt.
+The questions persist.

 Where is God?
-Why does one get the miracle and others don’t?
-Is he listening?
-Does he care for my and my heart?
+Why does one person get a miracle and I don’t?
+Is He listening?
+Does he care for me and my heart?
 My situation?

 The Uncomfortable Place

 The truth is God doesn’t always give us the why.
 Just as Job who for 37 chapters asked God, “why?’ in regards to his suffering and only received direct questions back from the Lord:

 “Where were you when I laid the earth’s foundation?
 Tell me if you understand.”
 (Job 38:4)